-To calculate the percent funded level for a reserve fund containing more than one component expenditure this calculation is performed for each component and the sum total is the amount required to achieve Full Funding.
+To calculate the percent funded level for a reserve fund in which more than one component expenditure is being accumulated, the FFB calculation is performed for each component.
+The result of the individual percent funded calculation for each component is either summed or averaged, depending on how the reserve study software algorithm is designed.